ornitorrincco/machine-learning/neural-networks/handwritten digits recognition/README.md

 # About
-This repository is based in the online book http://neuralnetworksanddeeplearning.com by Michael Nielsen All the handwritten digist can be found in mnist.pkl.gz, but here is working in python 3.x is support by https://github.com/MichalDanielDobrzanski/DeepLearningPython35
+This repository is based in the book http://neuralnetworksanddeeplearning.com by Michael Nielsen.

+All the handwritten digits data sets are in mnist.pkl.gz.

+This is la update version working in python 3.52 writed by Daniel Dobrzanski

+ <html><a href = "https://github.com/MichalDanielDobrzanski/DeepLearningPython35  ">here</html>

 just go along in the next line in your python shell.